gustavoss/update_windows_odin/README.md

 ### Protip: during the windows setup do not connect to Wi-Fi to allow creation of local account

 ### After installation you can install updates from Windows Update like any other PC, but it takes some time to download and install

+### The "Getting ready" screen on first boot after removing USB might take some time, its not stuck, just wait and it will reboot itself

 ![App Screenshot](https://i.imgur.com/p2DE1Ay.png)